Shopify/quilt/packages/graphql-mini-transforms/README.md

 };
 ```

-If you want to get the same output as the `simple` option of the webpack loader, you can instead use the `jest-simple` loader transformer:
+If you want to get the same output as the `format: 'simple'` option of the webpack loader, you can instead use the `jest-simple` loader transformer:

 ```js
 module.exports = {